-Everywhere you look there is something different going on, in every stall there is something different cooking and all of them look absolutely delicious!
+Everywhere you look there is something different going on.
+In every stall there is something different cooking and all of them look absolutely delicious!

-There is just so much to do and see, and such a ridiculous number of food choices that you are too overwhelmed to know where and how to start.
+There is just so much to do and see, and such a ridiculous number of food choices that you would be too overwhelmed to know where and how to start.
 We have compiled a list of the top "musts" to help you out.
 Before you start, make sure that you are equipped with a big appetite, zero intention of counting calories and a good sense of fun!

-1. Eat some Creampuffs
+1. Eat Some Creampuffs

 This delicious dessert is a fluffy pastry piled high with the richest cream only available during the eleven days of the fair.
 You can try making this at home but nothing can compare to the real thing.
 Do not miss this scrumptious dessert.
 In fact, eat some at the fair, and take a 6 pack home for later.